Most of us will face challenges in life.

-Let It Slide
+#1.
+Don’t Let It Slide

-Let it slide, pretend nothing hurtful happened.
+Most people pretend nothing hurtful happened.

-He just said you should eat less.
+- He just said you should eat less.
 It hurts you, but you “just let it go”.

-Pretend You’re OK With It
+#2.
+Don’t Pretend You’re OK With It

-The “friend” making fun of you.
+- The “friend” making fun of you.
 He always cracks jokes about you and all the group laughs.
 And you laugh along.

 Except, you really didn’t feel like laughing at all.